multiscale/muscle3/docs/source/uncertainty_quantification.rst

 distribute work.
 This works well in this case, with all model runs taking approximately the same amount of compute time.
-In general however, a more flexible algorithm is desirable, which would require another small extension to MUSCLE 3.
+In general however, a more flexible algorithm is desirable, which would require another small extension to MUSCLE3.
 We plan to add this in a future version.

 Examples in C++ and Fortran
 ---------------------------

-MUSCLE 3 comes with C++ and Fortran versions of this Uncertainty Quantification use case.
+MUSCLE3 comes with C++ and Fortran versions of this Uncertainty Quantification use case.
 They can be run like the other models, but use ``rdmc_settings.ymmsl`` instead of ``rd_settings.ymmsl``.
 The models themselves are in ``rdmc_cpp.ymmsl`` and ``rdmc_fortran.ymmsl``.
 The source code for the